khairulomar/Covid-19/README.md

-# Covid-19 Analysis and Forecast
+# Forecasting the peak and plateau phases of Covid-19 outbreak
 <b>by Khairul Omar</b><br>
 <a href="https://www.linkedin.com/in/khairulomar/">linkedin.com/in/khairulomar</a>
 <p>
-My analysis and forecast of the Coronavirus pandemic as it happens using daily raw data released by <a href="https://coronavirus.jhu.edu/map.html">John Hopkins University</a>.
+My analysis and forecast on the Coronavirus pandemic as it happens using daily raw data released by <a href="https://coronavirus.jhu.edu/map.html">John Hopkins University</a> is presented here.
 For details on Python codes used in this report, please refer to the <b><a href="https://nbviewer.jupyter.org/github/khairulomar/Covid-19/blob/master/Covid19.ipynb?flush_cache=true">Covid19.ipynb</a></b> Jupyter notebook.
 Data on this site will be updated on a daily basis.
 <P>

 ## Analysis of actual confirmed cases to date
-While China still holds the most number of confirmed cases to date, the centre of the outbreak now concentrates in Europe and the United States which continue to record large number of new cases everyday.
+Despite China being the initial epicentre of the crisis, the outbreak now concentrates in Europe and the United States which continue to record large number of new cases everyday.
 <p>
 <b>Figure 1: Latest number of cumulated cases and new daily cases for Top 20 countries</b>
 <img src="https://github.com/khairulomar/Covid-19/blob/master/img/total_cases_bar.png?raw=true">